 If you arrive at your destination more than 3 hours after your scheduled arrival time, you are entitled to the same reimbursement, rerouting, and rebooking structure as a denied boarding.

-Before you get stranded in the airport with a delayed/canceled flight, consider applying for a credit card that provides lounge access like The Business Platinum Card® from American Express or The Platinum Card® from American Express.
+Before you get stranded in the airport with a delayed/canceled flight, consider applying for a credit card with lounge access like the Amex Business Platinum card or the Amex Platinum card.

 Lost, Damaged, or Delayed Luggage